Viktor Chukarin

 Viktor Ivanovich Chukarin (Виктор Иванович Чукарин, Віктор Іванович Чукарін; 9 November 1921 – 25 August 1984) was a Ukrainian gymnast who competed for the Soviet Union.
-He won eleven medals including seven gold medals at the 1952 and 1956 Summer Olympics (including the individual all-around title on both occasions) and was the all-around world champion in 1954.
+He won eleven medals, including seven gold medals at the 1952 and 1956 Summer Olympics (including the individual all-around title on both occasions) and was the all-around world champion in 1954.
 He was the most successful athlete at the 1952 Summer Olympics.
+His performance at the 1952 Summer Olympics became second after Anton Heida for medals received in gymnastics, which was overcome by Boris Shakhlin at the 1960 Summer Olympics.

 Biography

 Chukarin was born in Krasnoarmeyskoye village in Donets Governorate (Note: Donetsk Oblast was not created until later (1938).) (modern-day Novoazovsk Raion of the Donetsk Oblast) to a Don Cossack father Ivan Evlampievich Chukarin and a Pontic Greek mother Hristina Klimentievna Lamizova.
 In 1924 his family moved to Mariupol where he started training in gymnastics.

 He began gymnastics classes in the yard on the horizontal bar, then in the school section under the leadership of Vitaliy Polikarpovich Popovich.
-During the years of the "Great Terror", the Chukarin family experienced a tragedy: in 1937, Chukarin's father was repressed for a letter to his relatives who lived Romania in which he asked for help with food.
+During the Stalinist years of the "Great Terror", the Chukarin family experienced a tragedy: in 1937, Chukarin's father was repressed for a letter to his relatives who lived in Romania in which he asked for help with food.

-Later Chukarin studied at the Institute of Physical Education in Kyiv.
+Later, Chukarin studied at the Institute of Physical Education in Kyiv.
+In 1940, Chukarin became a champion of Ukraine during the Ukrainian championship in Kharkiv and received the title of the Master of Sports.

-In 1941 with the start of the Great Patriotic War he volunteered for the Red Army.
+In the summer of 1941, with the start of the German–Soviet War, he volunteered for the Red Army.
 He fought under the general Mikhail Kirponos.
-Chukarin was wounded in action, taken prisoner of war near Poltava (Kyiv Cauldron) and sent to a prisoner camp in Sandbostel.
-He then went through a chain of 17 prisoner camps and by the time when he was freed in 1945 weighed only 40 kg.
-He was not accepted back to the sports institute in Kyiv, and studied in a similar institution in Lviv.
+Sometime in September of 1941, Chukarin was wounded in action, taken prisoner of war near Poltava (Kyiv Cauldron) and sent to a prisoner camp in Sandbostel.
+He then went through a chain of 17 prisoner camps and by the time he was freed in 1945 weighed only 40 kg.
+He was not accepted back to the sports institute in Kyiv and studied in a similar institution in Lviv.